 About Leukoderma

 Leukoderma occurs when the cells that produce melanin, the pigment responsible for skin color, are absent or destroyed.
-While the exact cause of leukoderma is not fully understood, there are several factors that can contribute to its development.
+While the exact cause of leukoderma is not fully understood, several factors may contribute to its development.

-- Autoimmune disorders: Leukoderma is often associated with autoimmune disorders, where the immune system mistakenly attacks and destroys melanocytes, the cells that produce melanin.
-Examples of autoimmune disorders include vitiligo and morphoea.
+- Autoimmune disorders: Leukoderma is often associated with autoimmune disorders, where the immune system mistakenly attacks and destroys melanocytes [meh-LAN-oh-sites], the cells that produce melanin.
+Examples of autoimmune disorders include vitiligo and morphea [mor-FEE-uh].

 - Genetic factors: Family history can play a role in the development of leukoderma.
 Certain genes may increase the risk of developing the condition.